The Role of Parish Councils

 A footpath was constructed around the field to enable wheelchair users and young families with buggies to access the benches and picnic tables.

 There are five local people who serve as Councillors on the Parish Council and give their time voluntarily.
-Elections to serve as a Parish Councillor are held every four years, unless there is a resignation when a casual vacancy will be advertised on the website and on the Parish Council notice boards which are situated at;
+Elections to serve as a Parish Councillor are held every four years, unless there is a resignation when a casual vacancy will be advertised on the website.

 The Councillors all subscribe to the Code of Conduct for members, the seven principles of which are: selflessness, integrity, objectivity, accountability, openness, honesty, and leadership.